DinoHub-SubT/dsta_deploy/docs/azure-docker-basestation-setup.md

 # Azure Basestation Docker Setup

+## Azure CPU VM

+If you **have not enabled** the GPU on the remote basestation Azure VM, then follow these instructions.

-## 1. Building Docker Images
+### 1. Building Docker Images

-Docker images install all the repository dependencies as *docker images*.
-The docker images will be built on the remote Azure VM.
+Docker install all the repository dependencies as *docker images*.

+- The docker images will be built on the remote Azure VM.

-### Basestation Docker Image, Azure CPU VM
+**Create the Docker Image on Azure Host**

 Follow this step, **on the localhost**, not on the Azure remote VM.
 These steps will create the docker image on the Azure remote VM.